srgokribb/Rifdock-Total-Setup/README.md

 ##### (5) Test whether the psipred is run
     $ cd example
     $ runpsipred example.fasta
-- If you didn't installed PSI-BLAST, there will be error that cannot find .blast files to run the psipred.
+- If you didn't install PSI-BLAST, there will be the error that cannot find .blast files to run the psipred.

-#### 2) Install PSI-BLAST and Impala from NCBI toolkit
+#### 2) Install PSI-BLAST and Impala from the NCBI toolkit

 #### 3) Install Blast - need to be updated